 The following Priory Bay initial fix will set up a final approach:

-The Solent and Isle of Wight coastal description.
-Approaches are covered in the adjacent Bembridge Harbour entry.
+as your guide for sailing along the eastern and northeastern shores of the Isle of Wight.
 Vessels converging on the entrance will find nothing in the way of local hazards by staying in reasonable soundings and following the marks.

-- Work in from the east and anchor according to draft.
+Work in from the east and anchor according to your vessel's draft.

 Not what you need?